N00byKing/APCpp/README.md

 ## Operation during runtime

-When the player completes a check, call `AP_SendItem(int)` with the Item ID as the parameter.
+When the player completes a check, call `AP_SendItem(int)` with the Location ID as the parameter.
 When the player completes the game, call `AP_StoryComplete`.

+### Messages
+Messages can be received from the Archipelago Server and this Library, such as Messages describing which item was sent, who was responsible for a Death received with DeathLink, etc.
+To receive messages:
+- Check if message is available using `AP_IsMessagePending()`
+- Receive with `AP_GetLatestMessage()`.
+This returns an AP_Message struct with a type and preconfigured presentable text for this message.
+If you want the game client to have more details for the message (for example to create a custom text) any non-plaintext type message can be casted to an AP_`TYPE`Message with some type-specific struct members providing additional information for the given message.
+- Clear the latest message with `AP_ClearLatestMessage()`.

 ### DeathLink
 If DeathLink is supported, you have multiple ways of using it: